Validating AU Microscopii d with Transit Timing Variations: TTV Modeling

+where $j$ is an integer that represents the $j$:$j-1$ mean-motion orbital resonant (MMR) chain, $P$ is the orbital period of the inner planet, $P'$ is the orbital period of the outer planet, and $P^{j}$ is the super-period of the TTVs.
 Since the 3:2 period ratio is the most common pairing for the MMR \citep{fabrycky2014}, we assume $j$=3 and will not consider other j values for this problem.
 From the coefficient B, we obtain the super-period $P^{3}$ = 1186.44931 $\pm$ 153.24946 days.
-From equation \ref{eqn:superp}, we end up with the estimated period $P_{\rm d}$ = 12.73994 $\pm$ 0.00589 days for AU Mic d.
-Additionally, we note a statistically significant (3.8$\sigma$) non-zero linear drift of 0.02934 $\pm$ 0.00772 min day$^{-1}$ in the TTVs of AU Mic b.
+From equation \ref{eqn:superp}, we end up with the estimated periods $P_{\rm d}$ = 5.62927 $\pm$ 0.00177 days or 5.65482 $\pm$ 0.00178 days (assuming AU Mic d is orbiting interior to AU Mic b), and $P_{\rm d}$ = 12.65156 $\pm$ 0.00594 days or 12.73779 $\pm$ 0.00603 days (assuming AU Mic d is orbiting between AU Mic b and c); the absolute value brackets in the denominator of Equation \ref{eqn:superp} allow us to have two potential solutions for both the inner d and middle d scenarios.
+Additionally, we note a statistically significant (3.2$\sigma$) non-zero linear drift of 0.03052 $\pm$ 0.00964 min day$^{-1}$ in the TTVs of AU Mic b.

+This approach in using AU Mic b's TTV super-period is meant to provide a starting point for estimating the orbital period of AU Mic d that could drive the observed excess TTVs of AU Mic b as reported by \citet{wittrock2022}.
+Additionally, numerous compact systems have planets in near-MMR chains -- e.g., HD 158259 \citep{hara2020}, TRAPPIST-1 \citep{gillon2016, gillon2017, luger2017}, V1298 Tau \citep{david2019b}, and several Kepler systems \citep{lissauer2011, fabrycky2014} -- and most Kepler systems with measured TTVs have planets in near-MMR chains (\citealt{lithwick2012}; also \citealt{steffen2013} for example), so it is not unreasonable or unwarranted to assume that AU Mic d might be near MMR pairing with b and with c.

+\citet{wittrock2022} generated the massless no-TTV 2-planet model with \exostriker as a control test on the presence and statistical significance of TTVs, but it also serves as a useful snapshot on whether AU Mic b's TTVs are behaving linearly over time.
+The massless planets O-C diagram (Figure 5 from \citealt{wittrock2022}) and the statistical comparison between the massless 2-planet model and the non-massless 2-planet model -- e.g., reduced chi-square \reduced = 8.7$\times$10$^{8}$ vs 38 respectively and log-likelihood $\ln\mathcal{L}$ = -6.1$\times$10$^{9}$ vs -75 respectively \citep{wittrock2022} -- show very clear indications that a linear trend does not fit very well with AU Mic b’s observed TTVs.

+In the meanwhile, given the relatively sparse observations of AU Mic c, we cannot draw any meaningful interpretation of what c's TTV super-period could be.
+Thus, the potential super-period in AU Mic c's observed TTVs is not being explored in this paper.